Landslide at Ethiopia landfill kills 46

 - The government had been trying to resettle the people living in the area, the country's communications minister said

-(CNN)A landslide killed at least 46 people at a waste dump outside Addis Ababa, Ethiopia on Sunday, according to the country's communications minister, Negeri Lencho.
+Nairobi (CNN)A landslide killed at least 46 people at a waste dump outside Addis Ababa, Ethiopia on Sunday, according to the country's communications minister, Negeri Lencho.

 Officials were still investigating how the landslide at the sprawling Koshe landfill occurred, Lencho said.